Improve health through advances in patient care, research,

 Pulmonary news and info

-The Division of Pulmonary and Critical Care Medicine currently has two openings for Advanced Practice Providers with certification as either a Nurse Practitioner or PA-C.
+The Division of Pulmonary and Critical Care Medicine currently has one opening for an Advanced Practice Provider with certification as either a Nurse Practitioner or PA-C.

-For additional information and a position descriptions, please see the Teaching Associate Positions listed here
+For additional information and a position description, please see the Teaching Associate Position listed here

 Department of Medicine Data Security/Stewardship

 At the link below, you will find dates/locations for resource sessions where Dept of Medicine IT staff will assist with helping encrypt devices and answer questions about the policy.